digi-embedded/meta-digi/README.md

   * A maximum of ten connected devices are supported when using Qualcomm's AR6233 Bluetooth Low Energy mode.
 * ConnectCore 6 SBC
   * The Micrel PHY KSZ9031 may take between five and six seconds to auto-negotiate with Gigabit switches.

+## ConnectCore 6 Plus

+* ConnectCore 6 Plus System-on-Module (SOM)
+  * NXP i.MX6QP processor has a documented errata (ERR004512) whereby the maximum performance of the Gigabit FEC is limited to 400Mbps (total for Tx and Rx).
+* ConnectCore 6 Plus SBC
+  * The Micrel PHY KSZ9031 may take between five and six seconds to auto-negotiate with Gigabit switches.